Mithgol/FGHI-URL/README.md

 # Versions

 Both drafts are “nightly builds” of 0.5pre version, dated 8 Apr 2010 (and after that date any regular updating of the 0.5pre drafts was abandoned).

+# License

+Distribution of the drafts is unlimited (see section 1), provided that the text is not altered without notice.